theWatermelonPenguin/Terminal-Builder/README.md

 </p>

-Create terminal interfaces across console, web, and app with just 1 JSON file
+Create terminal interfaces across console, web, and app with just 1 YAML file

 # Features

-- Create your own terminal in just 1 JSON file.
+- Create your own terminal in just 1 YAML file.
 No organizational headaches
 - Easy to use and learn
 - Can output in the console (eg. Windows Powershell), in a window (using Electron) or in the browser (using Serve)